UBC Blogs Guide

 • There is no limit to the number of UBC Blogs websites that you can have, but please create responsibly.
 Each website takes up UBC resources.

-• Even if you make your whole website public, you can fine-tune the privacy of specific content to make it visible only to certain groups of people.
-This fine-tuning can be done by adding password protection to individual pages or posts, and then sharing the password only with those should have access.
+• Even if you make your whole website publicly searchable, you can fine-tune the privacy settings of specific content to make it visible only to certain people.
+This fine-tuning can be done by adding password protection to individual pages or posts and sharing the password only with those should have access.

 • You can change the look and feel of your website by changing the theme.
+Navigate to your website by clicking "My Sites" and clicking "Dashboard" under your site name.
 From the Dashboard of your UBC Blogs website, hover over "Appearance" in the sidebar and select "Themes".
 Hover over any theme and click "Activate" to use it.

 • You can link a pre-existing UBC Blogs website to your Canvas course.
-Please email LT.hub@ubc.ca with your UBC Blogs web address, Canvas course web address, and desired name for the new link in Canvas.
+Please contact us at the LT Hub and provide your UBC Blogs web address, Canvas course web address, and desired name for the new link in your Canvas course for assistance with the linking process.

 Add pages and posts to your UBC Blogs website

-Pages are useful for displaying content on your website that is best organized in a hierarchical structure, as pages can have sub-pages underneath them.
+Pages are useful for displaying content on your website that is best organized in a hierarchical structure.

 Posts are useful for displaying date-based content on your website, as posts are organized in chronological order.
-Posts can also be grouped by categories or tags to make them easier to find at a later time.
+Posts can also be grouped by categories or tags to make them easier to find.

-1. Log in to UBC Blogs with your UBC CWL and navigate to your website.
+1. Log in to UBC Blogs with your UBC CWL.
+Navigate to your website by clicking My Sites and clicking Dashboard under your site name.

-2. From the Dashboard, hover over Pages or Posts (whichever you want to add) in the sidebar, and select Add New.
+2. From your site's Dashboard, hover over either Pages or Posts (whichever you want to add) in the sidebar and select either Add New Page or Add New Post.

-• In adding content to your pages and posts, be careful if you copy text from a file with formatting, such as a Word or OneDrive document.
-The file formatting is not always pasted consistently in UBC Blogs.
-It is best to paste in plain text alone, and add the formatting using the UBC Blogs text editor after.
+• When adding content to your pages and posts, be careful when copying text from a file with formatting (e.g., a Word or OneDrive document) since the file formatting is not always pasted correctly in UBC Blogs.
+It is best to paste content without formatting first and add the formatting using the UBC Blogs text editor afterwards.

-4. Explore different parts of the editing interface to find other customizable options for your page or post.
-For example, you can choose where it sits in the website hierarchy (for pages) or the category to display it in (for posts).
+4. Explore customizable options for your page or post in the editing interface.
+For example, you can choose the location a page sits in the website hierarchy or the category a post is displayed in.

-5. When you are ready to put the content on your website, click Publish.
-Your page or post will be added for others to see.
+6. When you are ready to publish the content on your website, click Publish.
+Your page or post will be available for others to see.

 Tips

-• Posts are good for sharing supplementary, time-based course content.
-For example, you could use posts to share announcements or invite discussion on timely topics using the post comments.
+• Posts are ideal for sharing supplementary, time-based content.
+For example, you can use posts to share announcements, invite discussion on timely topics using the post comments, or showcase your projects chronologically.

-• Posts can be scheduled instead of immediately published.
-To schedule a post when you are creating it, click "Edit" next to the calendar icon under "Publish", select a date, and click "OK".
-You will see the button to publish change to say "Schedule".
+• Pages and posts can be scheduled instead of immediately published.
+To schedule a page or post when you are creating it, click "Edit" next to the calendar icon in the "Publish" box, select a date and time, and click "OK".
+You will see the "Publish" button change to a "Schedule" button.
+Click "Schedule".

 • For extra editing features in UBC Blogs, you can enable the Gutenberg editor.
-This editor adds time-savers like reusable blocks of content.
+This editor adds time-saving features such as reusable blocks of content.
 From the Dashboard of your UBC Blogs website, hover over "Settings" in the sidebar, and select "Writing".
-Check the boxes for enabling Gutenberg features on pages, posts, blocks, and menus, then save your changes.
+Check the boxes to enable Gutenberg features on posts, pages, patterns, and navigation menus, then save your changes.

 You can share files such as images, PowerPoints, or PDFs on your website.
-Make sure that you own the copyright for the file or have the copyright holder's permission to use the material first.
+However, please make sure that you own the copyright for the file or have the copyright holder's permission to use the material.

-1. Log in to UBC Blogs with your UBC CWL and navigate to your website.
+1. Log in to UBC Blogs with your UBC CWL.
+Navigate to your website by clicking My Sites and clicking Dashboard under your site name.

-2. From the Dashboard, hover over "Media" in the sidebar, and select Add New.
+2. From your site's Dashboard, hover over "Media" in the sidebar, and select Add New Media File.

 • With the permission of the copyright holder(s) - Applies if you have created the image, have the permission of the copyright holder, or are using a Creative Commons license